COSC3020/augmenting-path-DJReflexive/README.md

 # Sources

 - ChatGPT: To help me understand how to access graph nodes and edge elements in the code.test.js file with examples.
+- Google's Gemini: For quick desription of the unshift method to insert in front with javascript arrays.

 # Plagiarism Acknowledgement